CorieW/CustomEnchantments/README.md

 # CustomEnchantments
-A plugin which adds custom enchantments.
+This is a Minecraft plugin which adds custom enchantments to a server.